LPI – Fed is a market-driven program. Coverage offered directly reflects the fed cattle market.

 1. Chicago Mercantile Exchange (CME) Live Cattle Futures

-- The basis is calculated for the policies’ expiry week by comparing the average of the fed cattle price settlement index over the last five years to the average of the currency converted CME live cattle nearby futures during the previous five years.
+- The basis is calculated for the policy’s expiry week by comparing the five-year average fed settlement index to the five year average Canadianized CME live cattle nearby futures.

 - This calculation assumes the basis will eventually return to the five-year average but also takes into account the current cash to futures basis.

-By taking into account each of these factors, producers have market-driven, forward-price coverage they can evaluate and use to help manage the risk of finishing cattle.
+By considering each of these factors, producers have market-driven, forward-price coverage to help manage the risk of finishing cattle.

 The LPI – Fed program creates a settlement index based on weekly data collected from Canfax.
 Settlement prices are based on data collected from the previous week.
-The settlement values are made public the following Monday afternoon (Tuesday when Monday falls on a statutory holiday).
+The settlement values are published the following Monday afternoon (Tuesday when Monday falls on a statutory holiday).

 The LPI – Fed program is not designed to insure quality or inter-provincial variations in price levels.
 While LPI is designed to reflect the actual markets of producers, insurance policies are not directly tied to the individual’s actual marketings or prices received.

 The settlement represents an average weekly western Canadian price for finished cattle sold during the week, calculated by: